Generic-Cache/Caching-Service/Generic_cache/README.md

     $ docker exec -it <container name> bash
     ```

- * Execting the ```scripts/display.sh``` script to show the live status of the cache with colour coded output.
+ * Executing the ```scripts/display.sh``` script to show the live status of the cache with colour coded output.

     ```shell
     $ ./display.sh
     ```
-This shows dynamically cache MISS or HIT or BYPASS etc. with colour coded outputs of the logs corresponding to that perticular request.
-Upon terminating its execution (Ctrl + C), it displays the MISS ration, HIT ration etc.
+   This shows dynamically cache MISS or HIT or BYPASS etc. with colour coded outputs of the logs corresponding to that particular request.
+Upon terminating
+    its execution (Ctrl + C), it displays the MISS ration, HIT ration etc.

+ * Executing the ```scripts/stats.sh``` script to show the complete status of the server from its Day 1 of deployment.
+This may take a while.:)

+    ```shell
+    $ ./stats.sh
+    ```
+    This shows total number of requests made to the server, number of cache MISS or HIT or BYPASS etc.

 ## Testing and Monitoring